Five Common Problems With Classic Cars You Should Expect

 Vehicle safety has changed drastically over the years, and today newer cars are safer than ever before.
 Thanks to advanced engineering, in-depth research and analysis of crash data, newer vehicles are built better and have more safety features to protect you.

-Is it better to ride in a modern car?
+Is it safer to drive a big or small car?

 How old a car I should not buy?